vmware/terraform-provider-vmc/docs/resources/sddc_group.md

 ## Argument Reference

-The following arguments are supported:
+The following arguments are supported for this resource:

 * `name` - (Required) Name of the SDDC Group.

 * `description` - (Required)  Short description of the SDDC Group.

 * `sddc_member_ids` - (Required) IDs of the SDDCs to be included as members in the SDDC Group.